profunktor/neutron/docs/src/paradox/reference/Producer.md

 In a nutshell, the deduplication mechanism is based on sequence ids, which can be set on every message on the underlying Java client.

-To make things smoother, Neutron internally manages the creation of new sequence ids via a typeclass.
+To make things smoother, Neutron internally manages the creation of new sequence ids via the following interface.

 ```scala mdoc
 trait SeqIdMaker[A] {